Welcome Argentina MORE OUTINGS IN San Salvador de JujuyMORE OUTINGS IN San Salvador de Jujuy

 Visit to the Flag’s Hall

-Opposite 9 de Julio Square, hundreds of local and foreign tourists pay a visit to one of the most emblematic sites in the province: the Golden Hall or the Flag’s Hall.
+Opposite General Belgrano Julio Square, hundreds of local and foreign tourists pay a visit to one of the most emblematic sites in the province: the Golden Hall or the Flag’s Hall.

 This is a room designed according to the French Baroque style.
-It displays the flag donated by General Manuel Belgrano to the people of Jujuy after the victory of the Battle of Salta, in recognition of their effort and sacrifice in the 1812 Exodus and the fights for freedom and the War of Independence.
+It displays the flag donated by General Manuel Belgrano to the people of Jujuy after the victory of the Battle of Salta.
+It represents a clear recognition for their effort and sacrifice in the 1812 Exodus and the struggles for freedom and the War of Independence.

-The Argentinian flag is made of satin and it measures 165 by 146 centimeters.
-It features three pieces and a coat of arms painted on one of them, approved by the General Constitution Assembly of Year 1813.
+The National Flag of Our Civil Liberty is made of satin and it features three pieces and a coat of arms painted on one of them, approved by the General Constitution Assembly of Year 1813.

 The hall was built in 1914 by Octavio Iturbe and it was inaugurated 10 years later, in 1927, during the administration of Benjamín Villafañe.